 On Jan.
 23, 2020, UPMC along with other health systems throughout the state will focus their attention on highlighting the problems women face as a result of pregnancy complications in addition to raising awareness about overall maternal health.
 Known as the "fourth trimester," medical professionals now recognize that these 12 weeks post-partum are equally as challenging and may leave new moms vulnerable in a different way.

-UPMC will use Maternal Health Awareness Day as a way to communicate to providers, staff, and the community the importance of the fourth trimester in order to reduce maternal morbidity (disease) and mortality (death), while highlighting UPMC Pinnacle services and programs already addressing post-partum depression, hypertension, and diabetes management.
+UPMC will use Maternal Health Awareness Day as a way to communicate to providers, staff, and the community the importance of the fourth trimester in order to reduce maternal morbidity (disease) and mortality (death), while highlighting UPMC in central Pa. services and programs already addressing post-partum depression, hypertension, and diabetes management.
 In doing so, we expect to improve successful outcomes for those mothers delivering at our hospitals from the beginning of their pregnancy and beyond.

 It’s no secret that pregnancy can bring its share of changes and challenges to a woman's body and emotional well-being during those three trimesters; however, the challenges do not end upon welcoming a newborn.
 Changes in sleep patterns, an influx of hormones, and recovering from childbirth can put new moms' health at risk.